 Cryengine Game Engine

-If you’re a gamer, then the Cryengine is not a new term for you.
+If you’re a gamer, then the CryEngine is not a new term for you.
 There are many games that have been made through this powerful game engine.
 It is designed by a German developer known as Crytek.
-Cryengine has been used to make many AAA games in the past and are constantly improving.
-If you are a gamer then you should have definitely come across cryengine logo when playing games in your PC or Console.
+CryEngine has been used to make many AAA games in the past and is constantly improving.
+If you are a gamer then you should have definitely come across CryEngine logo when playing games on your PC or Console.

-The Cryengine like all other game engines has slowly been improved through the many versions it has starting from Cryengine 1 to V. The version 1 was used for the first release of Far Cry.
-It was the first version of the game engine to be released by Crytek and was demonstrated at Electronic Entertainment expo.
+The CryEngine like all other game engines has slowly been improved through the many versions it has starting from CryEngine 1 to V. Version 1 was used for the first release of Far Cry.
+It was the first version of the game engine to be released by Crytek and was demonstrated at the Electronic Entertainment expo.
 After its great reception, it was quickly made into a game.
 Later, Crytek released an improved version 1.2 which included better graphics and controls.
 A 1.3 version was released soon after and improved on HDR lighting.

-The final version of the Cryengine to be released is the Cryengine V. It was released in 2016.
-This game engine version was unique because it allowed the users to view the source code such after paying a certain amount of money.
+The final version of the CryEngine to be released is the CryEngine V. It was released in 2016.
+This game engine version was unique because it allowed the users to view the source code after paying a certain amount of money.
 Later in 2017, a 504 version was released to make some improvements on the 5.0 such as a Vulkan API render engine as beta, substance integration and new C# palettes.

 It has a ‘what you see is what you get’ (WYSIWYG) editor which is very convenient and efficient for game developers since testing during development is made very easy.